Maritime cocaine smuggling: Narco-submarine

 Narco-submarines are a common method that cocaine smugglers use to avoid detection.
 These are frequently used by major Colombian cocaine smuggling organisations and are commonly referred to as the "narco submarine".

 The first narco submarine was not intercepted until 2006 by the U.S. Coast Guard off of Costa Rica holding 3.5 tonnes of cocaine.
 Despite rumours of submarines being used by cartels in the 1990s, this was the first detection.

 The number of narco submarine incidents has risen in recent years.
 The US Coast Guard reported 35 in 2018 and 36 in 2019.
-United States authorities have admitted they have no idea just how many of these narco submarines go undetected.
+United States authorities have admitted they have no idea just how many of these narco submarines go undetected..

+The development of self-propelled semi-submersibles illustrates the adaptive nature of maritime cocaine smuggling.
+Rather than representing a complete replacement for existing trafficking methods, semi-submersibles have developed alongside commercial shipping, fishing vessels and other maritime transportation platforms.
+Researchers have described their evolution as an example of incremental innovation, in which vessel designs, construction methods and operational practices are continuously modified to improve reliability and reduce the likelihood of detection.

 Torpedo

 In August 2005, authorities discovered an uncrewed semi-submersible in the Pacific Ocean, a "torpedo-style cargo container" (instead of a full-featured self-propelled ship).
 These versions use a ballast tank (submersion control) to keep them at about 30 metre under water while towed by a fishing vessel.
 If a patrol ship is spotted, the "torpedo" cargo container is released.
 While submerged, it automatically releases a buoy disguised as a wooden log so it would be mistaken for marine debris.
 This log-buoy is equipped with a location transmitter system so the torpedo can be retrieved, either by the original vessel, or another vessel to retrieve it to continue the delivery.
 Such a log-buoy was designed to be used as a last resort; risks are involved with the deployment of said buoy: